Sato-Tate Distributions of $y^2=x^p-1$ and $y^2=x^{2p}-1$: The Algebraic Sato-Tate Group

 When $\tau$ is the identity automorphism, $\LL(\Jac(C))(\tau)$ forms a group, called the Lefschetz group, which we denote simply by $\LL(\Jac (C))$.

 \begin{prop} Let $p$ be an odd prime and $C_p$ be the curve $y^2=x^p-1$.
 Then the algebraic Sato-Tate Conjecture holds for $\Jac(C_p)$ with $\AST(\Jac(C_p))=\TL(\Jac(C_p))$. \end{prop}

-\begin{proof} This essentially follows from Theorem 6.6 of \cite{Banaszak2015} since $\Jac(C_p)$ is a nondegenerate CM abelian variety, but we include a proof that is similar to the proof of \cite[Lemma 3.5]{FGL2016} for the sake of completion.
+\begin{proof} This follows from \cite[Theorem 6.6]{Banaszak2015} since $\Jac(C_p)$ is a nondegenerate CM abelian variety.
+Still, we include a proof that is similar to the proof of \cite[Lemma 3.5]{FGL2016} for the sake of completion.
 By \cite[Theorem 2.16(a)]{Fite2012}, we need to verify two criteria: the Hodge group $\Hg(\Jac(C_p))$ equals the Lefschetz group $\LL(\Jac(C_p))$, and that the Mumford-Tate Conjecture holds for $\Jac(C_p)$.
 The Mumford-Tate Conjecture is known to be true for CM abelian varieties (see, for example, \cite{FGL2016, Pohlmann1968, Yu2015}), so we only need to verify the first of the criteria.

 By Deligne \cite[I, Proposition 6.2]{Del82} and \cite[Definition 4.4]{Banaszak2015}, we have

 for every prime $\ell$.
 We will show that $G^{1,Zar,0}_{\ell}(\Jac(C_p))=\LL(\Jac(C_p)) \otimes _{\mathbb{Q}} \mathbb{Q}_\ell$ to obtain the desired result.
 Note that it is sufficient to show this for any prime $\ell$.